Project management 101: Defining project management

 While project managers are undeniably leaders, it's important to understand that they are not necessarily the "boss."
 The project has been sold to a sponsor or stakeholder who has entrusted operations to the project manager, who in turn must report back to that sponsor or stakeholder on the project's progress.

 What makes a good project manager?
 People who are well-organized, goal-oriented, and passionate about processes and planning are well-suited to this type of role.
 They need to perform well under pressure, be effective motivators, and offer solid leadership with strong communication skills.
 They should also have a good knowledge of process management methods and techniques.
 Does this sound like you?
 Then you might be cut out for a job as a project manager.

 Project management methods

 We mentioned choosing different process management tools, but what about techniques?
 Here are a few project management methods and techniques that are most commonly used:

 Many of the methods and steps we've described can be best organized, tracked, and executed with the support of a custom business application.
-When you use Quick Base to build applications, you don't need the skills of a pro developer with extensive coding knowledge.
-Our no-code platform will allow you to design a unique and powerful project management solution for your organization.
+When you use Quickbase’s Dynamic Workplace Management platform to build applications, you don't need the skills of a pro developer with extensive coding knowledge.
+Our no-code tools will allow you to design a unique and powerful project management solution for your organization.

-You cantoday to get acclimated.
-Building a custom app with Quick Base or starting with a pre-built project management app can be a great way to get comfortable with project management and task management.
+You can start a free trial of Quickbase today to get acclimated.
+Building a custom app with Quickbase or starting with a pre-built project management app can be a great way to get comfortable with project management and task management.